 Automation isn’t just a way to increase efficiency and reduce human error.
 Automation tools are designed to help reduce tedious manual work, thus creating more time for you to focus on both professional and personal goals and making your life easier.

 By taking advantage of the available legal tech, you take a step toward maintaining an ideal work-life balance without hindering productivity.

 Think about automation technology as a way to free up some time for your personal life, rather than an opportunity to put in more work hours.

 5. Legal Process Outsourcing

 Practicing law involves a series of highly complex tasks coupled with generic paperwork.
 Because of this, even a well-optimized work distribution can keep you bogged down.
 This is where legal process outsourcing (LPO) comes in handy—and it’s gaining momentum among law firms.

 In fact, 48% of law firms take advantage of LPO, which involves delegating certain tasks to external firms.
 These assignments may include anything from research and document review to intake and court appearances.

-By outsourcing intake and other tasks, you save time, cut costs and prevent leads from slipping through the cracks.
+By outsourcing your legal answering service and other tasks, you save time, cut costs and prevent leads from slipping through the cracks.
 Intake experts with legal and sales experience can take down potential client’s information, qualify them and help them e-sign retainers in the same phone call—saving you precious time for other tasks and giving you back more of your personal time.

 Take Control of Your Work-Life Balance